react-cosmos/react-cosmos/DEVLOG.md

+Q: Does `fixtureStateSync` renderer response provide any value?

+Not anymore, since the `setFixtureState` renderer request now contains the full fixture state, which has already been computed by the Playground before dispatching it to the renderers (akin to an optimistic update).
+A confirmation sounds nice in theory, but it's problematic in two ways:

+- More than one `setFixtureState` request can be dispatched before a `fixtureStateSync` response returns.
+Since we don't have an linked message architecture in place (and it's unlikely we'll ever need one as this is a local dev tool and the volume of messages is low), we can't really tell if the "sync" response is valid and what request it refers to.
+- We're not using the confirmation in any way at the moment.

+Removing it.

+---

 Q: Should the `setFixtureState` renderer request contain partial or full fixture state?
 Or both in separate message types?

 There's a clear need for a request message that sends the entire fixture state: When sending a new fixture state received from one renderer to the other connected renderers, to keep them in sync.
 This can't happen with a message that sends partial fixture state for the renderer to merge, because removing a part of the fixture state will not work.